Not just a plain roasted chicken, this one has been marinated in the freezer! When your ready to cooking it

 I poured 1-12oz bottle of beer on each whole chicken any kind will do!
 Then I added this combination below sprinkling in each bag, the below ingredients is for one chicken.
 I had to make a lot of this seasoning for all eight, you will have to adapt to how many you have.
 The best way is to make it for each bag so you don't over season one and not enough for the other.

-In a small bowl mix:
+In a small bowl mix for each chicken using:

 1 teaspoon garlic powder